mixpanel/docs/pages/docs/features/sessions.md

 ### How can I find the average session duration per user using Mixpanel?

 Similarly, you can use the same property as above.
-In this case, you would need to use our aggregate properties per users feature.
+In this case, you would need to use our aggregate properties per user feature.
 If you select "Aggregate Properties per User" and then "Sum", it will add up all Session Lengths for any given day and divide it by all unique users.
 You can then apply a formula to express the values in minutes, simply by dividing by 60: [https://mixpanel.com/s/3k1bct](https://mixpanel.com/s/3k1bct)

 For additional information, I've also included Formula B to show how "Sum per User by Average" works.